A New Algebraic Approach for String Reconstruction from Substring Compositions: Abstract

 \section{Abstract}

-We consider the problem of binary string reconstruction from the multiset of its substring compositions, i.e., referred to as the substring composition multiset, first introduced and studied by Acharya \textit{et al.} We introduce a new algorithm for the problem of string reconstruction from its substring composition multiset which relies on the algebraic properties of the equivalent bivariate polynomial formulation of the problem.
-We then characterize specific algebraic conditions for the binary string to be reconstructed that guarantee the algorithm does not require any backtracking through the reconstruction, and, consequently, the time complexity is bounded polynomially.
-More specifically, in the case of no backtracking, our algorithm has a time complexity of $O(n^2)$ compared to the algorithm by Acharya et al., which has a time complexity of $O(n^2 \log{n})$, where $n$ is the length of the binary string.
-Furthermore, it is shown that larger sets of binary strings are uniquely reconstructable by the new algorithm and without the need for backtracking leading to codebooks of \textit{reconstruction codes} that are larger, by a linear factor in size, compared to the previously known construction by Pattabiraman \textit{et al.}, while having $O(n^2)$ reconstruction complexity.
+In this paper, we propose a new algorithm for the problem of string reconstruction from its substring composition multiset.
+Motivated by applications in polymer-based data storage for recovering strings from tandem mass-spectrometry sequencing, the algorithm exploits the equivalent polynomial formulation of the problem.
+We characterize sufficient conditions for a length $n$ binary string that guarantee the string's reconstruction time complexity to be bounded polynomially as $O(n^2)$.
+This improves the time complexity of the reconstruction process compared to the $O(n^2 \log{n})$ complexity of the algorithm by Acharya \textit{et al}. for this problem \cite{acharya2015string}.
+Moreover, the sufficient conditions on binary strings that guarantee reconstruction in polynomial time are more general than the conditions for the algorithm by Acharya \textit{et al}.
+This is used to construct new codebooks of \textit{reconstruction codes} that have efficient encoding procedures, and are larger, by at least a linear factor in size, compared to the previously best known construction by Pattabiraman \textit{et al.} \cite{pattabiraman2023coding}.